 - For the purposes of this clause, provision of services to any vendor on such terms which are not made available to other vendors in similar circumstances will be deemed unfair and discriminatory.

 - Any service like logistics provided by e-commerce companies to vendors in which they have direct or indirect equity participation or common control stake should be fair and non-discriminatory.
 These services include logistics, warehousing, advertisement, marketing, payments, financing etc.

 - The policy says a vendor will not be permitted to sell more than 25% of its products on an online platform of a single e-marketplace firm.

 - The biggest winners from the new guidelines will be the traditional brick-and-mortar sellers.
 In the past few years, online marketplaces had hit the brick and mortar hard.
 They had started luring away so many customers with discounts and cashback — and of course, the ease of buying without stepping out — that brick-and-mortar retail was seen to be dying off soon.

-- The new guidelines restricting discounts and cashbacks will help brick-and-mortar retailer retain customers.
+- The new guidelines restricting discounts and cashbacks will help brick-and-mortar retailers retain customers.

 - The revised norms are aimed at protecting the interest of domestic players, who have to face tough competition from e-retailers having deep pockets from foreign investors.

 To know how FDI will affect E-commerce in India, visit the linked article.